bump-sh/docs/src/_help/publish-documentation/branching.md

 ### Using the Github-Action

-When deploying via the [Github-Action](/help/continuous-integration/github-actions/), it is possible to specify the target branch using the `branch:` input parameter.
+When deploying via the [Github-Action](/help/continuous-integration/github-actions/), you can specify the target branch using the `branch:` input parameter.
 If the branch does not exist, it will be created at this stage.
 Your Bump.sh deployment step will thus need to be changed to:

 ```
       - name: Deploy API documentation